This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 According to the Environmental Working Group, “The label on a typical cleaning product is a mix of marketing hype and instructions for use.
 What’s missing is a list of what’s inside.
 Cleaning products, unlike foods, beverages, cosmetics and other personal care products, are not required by federal law to carry a list of ingredients.
 This means that manufacturers have no reason to avoid risky chemicals that happen to clean well – even if they can trigger asthma attacks or skin rashes or are linked to cancer.
 Without full disclosure, consumers lack key information they need to select cleaning products made with safer ingredients.”

-Another tool is to check out the company’s transparency and disclosure of ingredients.
-The ingredients should be clearly listed, in full, on the product.
+- Check out a company’s transparency and disclosure of ingredients.
+The ingredients should be clearly listed, in full, on the laundry product.
 Is this company proud of their ingredients?
-Or, are they trying to distract you from what’s actually inside the bottle by using eye-catching marketing words or describing everything you won’t find in the product?
+Or, are they trying to distract you from what’s actually inside the bottle by using eye-catching marketing words or describing everything you won’t find in the product.
+Full disclosure of ingredients is key!
+It’s the only way we can make an informed choice about our laundry products.

-If you’re unsure about an ingredient, use Google or the EWG’s database to research the ingredient.
+- If you’re unsure about an ingredient, use Google or the EWG’s database to research the ingredient.
 Chemicals aren’t bad.
-After all, baking soda, air, and water are all chemicals.
+After all, baking soda, air, and water are chemicals.
 The goal isn’t to eliminate chemicals.
 The goal is to use chemicals that are proven to be safe time after time.
-Too many of the chemicals used in our body and cleaning products can disrupt hormones, cause allergic reactions, etc.
+Too many of the chemicals used in our body and cleaning products can disrupt hormones, cause allergic reactions, etc. (Check out the 7 ingredients I avoid here.)

 When you have the tools to educate yourself about ingredients and products, you have the power to make informed choices about what you consume (food), as well as what you use on your body and how you clean your home.

-Over the years, I’ve experimented with a number of safer laundry solutions, from laundry soaps to dryer sheet alternatives.
-Today, I’m sharing my favorites with you.
+Over the years, I’ve experimented with a number of non-toxic, more natural laundry solutions, from laundry detergent to natural fabric softeners and dryer sheet alternatives.
+Today, I’m sharing my favorites with you from each of these laundry product categories.
+If you’re looking to go more natural in the laundry room, these swaps are a great place to start (and may encompass everything you need).

 This is the hardest area to change, because people (including myself) feel very attached to various brands and scents.
 I’ve experimented with a ton of laundry soaps over the years, and I’ve landed on a few favorites–ranging from do it yourself soap to safer store-bought detergents.